labanskoller/hackeriet_blog/_posts/2020-05-23-packaging-rust-part-II.md

 │   ├── once_cell v1.3.1 (in debian)
 │   ├── smallvec v1.1.0 (in debian)
 │   └── static_assertions v1.1.0
 ```

 One of the dependencies is [static_assertions](https://crates.io/crates/static_assertions) which
-actually already is packaged in Debian, but version 0.3.3 and we need 1.1.0.
-Lets investigate how
+is actually already packaged in Debian, but version 0.3.3 and we need 1.1.0.
+Let's investigate how
 to fix this one.

 In order to verify that we won't break any other package by upgrading the existing Debian package